lurchmath/cust-parse-test/plan.md

    flattened, but it fails in that those ASTs will then be unable to convert to putdown because they have the wrong number of arguments for the putdown form as originally defined.
 Redesign?

+Misc notes:
+ - Did not bother adding "arcsin" and "asin" and so on for all trig functions.
+   Does not add any functionality and just clutters things up, given that we already have `^{-1}` notation for all functions.
+Could be done if needed.

 Information we may need later:
  - infinity      = '\u221e' = ∞